AstunTechnology/external-links/readme.md

 Example
 -------

-Clone the repository, serve the demo.html page under a local webserver (try changing into the repo and running `python -m SimpleHTTPServer` if you have python) and view in a browser.
+Clone the repository, serve the demo.html page under a local webserver and view in a browser (try changing into the repo and running `python -m SimpleHTTPServer` if you have python installed).
 Just opening the file demo.html in a browser won't work as the hostname will be empty.

+You can also view the demo page thanks to [rawgithub.com](http://rawgithub.com) here: [external link demo](http://rawgithub.com/AstunTechnology/external-links/master/demo.html).